ampatspell/petit/README.md

 ## TODO

 * dropdown with any content
+* buttons with icons for "add new *"
 * reference inspector use custom dropdown
 * sequence inspector: frame selection dropdown
 * sequence "animate" boolean